 You can then select different layer modes until you find something special that you think is visually appealing.

 If you want to emphasize the shadows more, you can create another layer and set it to “multiply.”
-Then use a gradient, or you can also create a type of gradient results using an airbrush.
+Then, use a gradient, or you can also create a type of gradient results using an airbrush.

 Next, I will add a few highlights to the iris to make it look magical and to give it some depth and needed variety.

 To truly give the eye some needed candy flavor, I create a new layer and set the layer mode to overlay.
-Then I just draw few speckles around the iris to give that authentic anime and manga vibe.
+Then I just draw a few speckles around the iris to give that authentic anime and manga vibe.

 The eye is undoubtedly starting to look good now, and I will make some final adjustments.
 I would not say it is complete just yet, so I will slightly modify the eyelashes’ color.

 I will also soften the eye white a little.
 Next, I will blend the line art a little to the eye somewhat more.
 Things are finally starting to look right now.
-A few adjustments here and there, and I believe it’s finished.

-I do not usually or always draw or color precisely this way with regards to the anime eyes.
+I do not usually or always draw or color precisely this way with regard to the anime eyes.
 However, when coloring them and wanting to emphasize the eyes, you should dedicate a folder specific to coloring eyes so that this level of quality is the final result.

 It is apparent that this was done layer by layer and just trying different layer modes and layering effects.
 I could go even further if I wanted to, but this will now do.